Cleric-K/vJoySerialFeeder/Docs/Arduino.md

 ![RC](images/ard0.png)

-(b) If you don't want to use the RC controllers's power supply you can connect a +5V pin of the Arduino to the +V pins of the pots.
+(b) If you don't want to use the RC controller's power supply you can connect a +5V pin of the Arduino to the +V pins of the pots.

 **WARNING!**\
 In this case the 5V you supply will most certainly propagate to the circuits of the RC controller and the controller may be powered up.
 If the 5 Volts are insufficient or are too high for the RC controller it might be damaged.
 If you are not sure what to do, the safest thing is to use (a).